SakSal-tech/trade-capture-system/docs/FrontEndDeveloperLog.md

 A hard-coded array of objects: { value: string, label: string }.
 Each entry is a ready-made instruction block (value) plus a short label for the UI.
 Later: const templatesToUse = templates && templates.length ? templates : defaultTemplates;
-If the parent passed templates props, we use those; otherwise we fall back to defaultTemplates.
+If the parent passed templates props, use those; otherwise fall back to defaultTemplates.
 Important: falling back to this array only makes template options available in the UI it does not change the trade unless the user inserts one.
 Why have templates (benefits for trade settlement)